Talk for Writing

-The Talk for Writing approach is effective because it is based on the principles of how children learn.
-It is powerful because it enables children to imitate the language they need for a particular topic orally before reading and analysing it and then writing their own version.
-If you would like to find out more please click on the link below.
+Talk for Writing is powerful because it enables children to imitate the language they need for a particular topic orally before reading and analysing it and then writing their own version.
+It build on three stages of teaching:

 What is a Pen Licence?

 Children can work towards earning a Pen Licence when they can write in a fluent and cursive joined handwriting style.
-The Pen Licence is awarded by the Head of School in a celebration assembly.
+The Pen Licence is awarded by the Head of School or Assistant Head of School in a celebration assembly.

 Children must be able to: